 Steve has opened for some great artists: Merle Haggard, John Hartford, Jerry Jeff Walker, Ray Bensen and Asleep at the Wheel, and David Bromberg.

 In 1993, Steve moved to Nashville to build a career, especially as a songwriter.
 In June, 1997, at the age of 43, he had open heart quintuple by-pass surgery.
 After a lengthy recovery, he continued writing and performing.
 His plans for a new CD came together in 2004 and he was able to put together "Steam Powered Stern" with friends Jack Irwin and Mike McAdam, along with a stellar group of pickers.
 The CD was released on March 6, 2007.

-Steve is the co-founder and President of the Mobile Electronics Competition Association, or MECA, the largest car audio sports organization in the USA, with club chapters in the Virgin Islands, Indonesia, Thailand, Trinidad, and China.
+Steve is the co-founder and President of the Mobile Electronics Competition Association, or MECA, the largest car audio sports organization in the USA, with club chapters in the Virgin Islands, Indonesia, Malaysia, Singapore, Thailand, Trinidad/Tobago, Mexico, and China.
 He oversees 200 events each year and promotes the enjoyment of music in mobile environments and judges car show events when possible.

 Steve's working on new songs; mostly co-writing with other Nashville based songwriters.
 He's a member of the AFM, local #257.

 Steve is a member of the International Bluegrass Music Association, Society for the Preservation of Bluegrass Music of America, and the Americana Music Association, Folk Alliance, Nashville Songwriters Association International, and the Songwriters Guild of America.